 So here it is, the pattern and tutorial I wrote about on Friday.
-This crossback top is a super easy sew, and since it is an easy fit, it would work for teens/tweens all the way up to women's size small, so busts 28-34" should be good.
-If you need to make the pattern bigger or smaller, check out this post.
+This crossback top is a super easy sew and easy fit.
 As mentioned in Friday's post, I used Modern Yardage fabric and showcased a pillow panel.

 - 1 1/2 yards of fabric

 - 3 yards of 1/2" double fold bias tape

 The pattern is in a women's size small, but due to the easy fit, busts 28-34" should be fine.
 If you need to make the pattern bigger or smaller, check out this post.
 To get it, click your preferred option below to get the free pattern only as a newsletter subscriber, or to buy the digital pattern + printable instructions for $2.

 Please note that all my free patterns are licensed for personal use only (no selling items made from this unless you purchase it) and by downloading you are agreeing to this license.